Pickaxe Learn

 Add all the tools your workflow needs, then configure any required templates or placeholders for each tool.

-- In the Pickaxe Builder, go to the Actions tab
+2. In the Agent Builder, go to the Actions tab

 Your Zapier MCP server will now appear under your MCP servers list.
-Click on it to connect it to your Pickaxe.
+Click on it to connect it to your agent.

-After connecting, add instructions to your Pickaxe's prompt that tell it how to use the MCP server and its connected tools.
+After connecting, add instructions to your agent's prompt that tell it how to use the MCP server and its connected tools.
 Be specific about:

-The clearer your prompt, the more reliably your Pickaxe will interact with Zapier.
+The clearer your prompt, the more reliably your agent will interact with Zapier.

 Example workflow

-Here's an example of a Pickaxe connected to Zapier that generates a Google Slides presentation and updates a Notion page:
+Here's an example of an agent connected to Zapier that generates a Google Slides presentation and updates a Notion page:

 The setup: